philipp-schwarz/draw16/README.md

 - Lock the app in landscape mode.
 Android, iOS and Cordova (Phonegap) have settings to do so.
 - Target an extreme screen ratio like 2:1 (or 19.5:9 for iPhone X)
 - Place important content inside of an imaginary smaller border (16:9 or 4:3)
-- Mark this always visible area
+- Mark this always visible area for development
+- Consider using a fallback code if the visible area would be hidden

 This works only for landscape screens and messes up when a smartphone rotates.
-Show a warning if the phone is in portrait mode.
+Show a "rotate phone" info text if the phone is in portrait mode.

-## No fullscreen, mixed with HTML
+## HTML mix mode

 You can mix Draw16 with HTML easily.
 Do not call the installFullscreen function.
 Add a canvas __above__ the script tag.